 YES, you will need additional money to pay for any meals on your own.
-There will be vendors (market place vendor village) selling garments, flags/banners, CDs, DVDs, books, etc. There will be opportunities to give offerings during the evening services.
-At the Long Beach Unity Festival (Sunday), there will be many food booths/vendors to choose from at a reasonable cost.
-There will also be opportunities to participate in special outings/events, around-town city tours on-your-own shopping, and more.
-Details and sign-ups for various activities will be available at REGISTRATION ON-SITE.
+There will be vendors (market place vendor village) selling garments, flags/banners, CDs, DVDs, books, etc. There will be opportunities to give offerings during the evening service.
+At the Long Beach Unity Festival (Saturday 3/30), there will be food booths/vendors to choose from at a reasonable cost.
+There will also be opportunities to participate in special outings/events, around-town city tours, on-your-own shopping, and more.
+Details and sign-ups for various activities will be available at DIM REGISTRATION ON-SITE @ Cabrillo HS.

-How can Vendors (Marketplace Village) confirm their space at THE DANCER IN ME and THE LONG BEACH UNITY FESTIVAL?
+How can Vendors (Marketplace Vendor Village) confirm their space at THE DANCER IN ME and THE LONG BEACH UNITY FESTIVAL?

-All interested Vendors CLICK HERE for info.
-There will be no food vendors on site at CSULB—only approved merchant and resource vendors.
-The Long Beach Unity Festival will host both food/resource/merchant vendors.
-Upon approved application, City of Long Beach permit fees may apply.
+All interested Vendors may visit www.spiritofpraiseinternational.com and click the “REGISTER HERE” option.
+The Dancer in Me and Long Beach Unity Festival allows food/resource/merchant vendors upon approved application by LBUF staff only.
+City of Long Beach permit fees may apply and must be followed.
 Please allow 48 hours for our team to approve your application.
 You may also call us at 562-293-1700 or 562-293-1753.

 How much should I allow for meals while attending DIM/LBUF?

-What are the meal/food options available to DIM/LBUF Participants who are staying at the Hotel?
+What meal/food options are available to DIM/LBUF delegates who are staying at the Conference Hotels?

-What are some of the local attractions (including City Tour) that DIM/LBUF attendees may take advantage of during their free time and after the event?
+What are some of the local attractions that DIM/LBUF attendees may take advantage of during their free time and after the event?